If you have saltwater, freshwater aquarium, or a reef tank, you probably already know how important the right filtration

 2. Cobalt Aquatics MJ Multipurpose Powerhead

 Cobalt Aquatics makes this great multi-use powerhead that’s fully submersible and can tolerate even the harshest conditions.
-It has fully rotational output to get the current flowing exactly how you want it.
+It has a fully rotational output to get the current flowing exactly how you want it.

 This powerhead has a universal intake tube and an adjustable venturi that even has a silencer to keep the noise down so as not to disturb your fish.
 It also has an easy to use the triple suction cup mount and a long power cord for easy positioning.

 3. SUNSUN JVP Series Submersible Circulation Powerhead Pump